kubernetes-study-guide/Kubernetes-Study-Guide/Section-09-replicasets/06_updating_replicasets/transcript.md

-When a new version of an app comes out, then this new version usually also gets packaged into a new docker image and then uploaded to a docker registry, such as dockerhub.
-This image usually have the same name, but with a newer tag version.
+When a new version of an app is released, the app's also usually package the new app into a new docker image and upload that image with a new tag to an image registry, such as docker hub

 Whenever that happens, it's common practice to update your replica pods to use the newer image.